QuteFuzz/QuteFuzz2.0/README.md

 equals, " = "
 ```

-Gates can also be written the same way in the grammar.
+- Gates can also be written the same way in the grammar.
 See [`pytket.bnf`](examples/pytket.bnf).

-Wildcards are expanded out, with a maximum set to 2.
-So `expr+` becomes `expr expr` in memory.
+- Wildcards are expanded out, with a maximum set to 50.
+So `expr+` becomes `expr expr .... expr` in memory, 50 times.
+- Any grammar rules that you want to be replaced with custom code or function calls should be written with at least one branch in the grammar.
+For instance, to write imports, I add `imports = PLACEHOLDER;` in the grammar.

 ### Limitations